Imagine…

 How long do seeds last in storage?

-Seeds that are stored in a cool, dark, dry place will last through their expiration date.
+• Seeds stored in a cool, dark, dry place will last through their expiration date.

-When a seed experiences less-than-ideal storage conditions, its longevity, and viability decline.
+• But when a seed experiences less-than-ideal storage conditions, its longevity and viability decline.

 Three things will determine whether your seeds are still viable: